smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 * AreaName duplicates to be allowed; key enforcementment to be in the heirarchy table; this allows for duplicate county names within a state
-* Change CREATE study to run in own schema; create procedure to transfer study/map tables to correct schema and grant back permissions [i.e. remove security issue with current code]
+* Change CREATE study to run in own schema; create procedure to transfer study/map tables to correct schema and grant back permissions [i.e. remove security issue with current Postgres code; SQL Server does not have this issue]
 * Add t_rif40_study_areas trigger check (once per INSERT/UPDATE) for correct use of band_id in rif40_study_shares.
   Alternatively check in rif40_run_study
 * Rename offset in age_sex_groups (reserved keyword)

 ### New features (deffered)

-2. New study state "S" - Smoothed; new method: setStudyState(study_id, state) {…}
-2. New study status table: t_rif40_study_status(username, study_id, study_state, creation_date, ith_update, message); ith_update is auto increment
-   and updateable view rif40_study_status of the users own studies
-3. Separate test/build in makefile; remove Node dependency
+1. Separate test/build in makefile; remove Node dependency

 ### Park